david-r-king/david-r-king.github.io/projects/homelab.md

 summary: "A text adventure game that I developed for ICS 313."
 ---

-### Home Lab – Security Testing and Network Experimentation
+<h3 class="text-center">Home Lab – Security Testing and Network Experimentation</h3>

 I built a personal home lab to practice system administration, networking, and penetration testing in a controlled environment.
 The setup consists of multiple virtual and physical machines, including **Ubuntu Desktop** and **Kali Linux**, connected through a managed switch and monitored with various tools.
 This environment allowed me to simulate real-world scenarios while safely experimenting with offensive and defensive security techniques.